 - We are looking for participants who are 60+ who use hearing aids

-- The workshop runs every Wednesday for four weeks (Contact clinic for dates and times)
+- Workshop runs every Wednesday for four weeks (contact clinic for dates and times)

 - Workshop information includes: